alejandro-pina/unbaniptables/README.md

 ```

 ## Features
-1. First list item
 - View detailed information about the banned IP addresses.
 - Three methods to unban the IP using iptables:
   1. Remove the corresponding rule using sudo iptables -D <chain-name> <rule-number>.
   2. Manually edit iptables configuration to remove the rule.
   3. Adjust iptables rules to allow the specific IP.

 ## Instructions
 1. Run the script with the target IP address as a parameter.